FAIR Signposting Profile

 At

-Level 2, a single Link Set contains a comprehensive set of links pertaining to both the landing page and all
+Level 2, a single Link Set contains a comprehensive set of links pertaining to the landing page, all

-content resources.
+content resources, and all metadata resources.
 This Link Set is made available through the provision of

 linkset